 Travelling to Zambia

-These points of entry are all on well-established routes that connect Zambia to other major safari destinations in Southern Africa.
-They can be a bit chaotic, especially the border with Zimbabwe, although day-trippers at Victoria Falls are usually processed quickly.
+These points of entry are all on well-established routes that connect Zambia to other major safari destinations in southern Africa.
+They can be a bit chaotic, especially at the border with Zimbabwe, although day-trippers at Victoria Falls are usually processed quickly.

-Flights from Europe are significantly cheaper than from the Americas and usually have shorter layovers.
-The more affordable flights can have very long connections.
+Flights from Europe are significantly cheaper than the Americas and usually have shorter layovers.
+More affordable flights can have very long connections.
 Expect to pay anything from $800 from Europe and $1200 from North America and up to twice that for minimum travel times.